MarioRomeroC/Mixclask/README.txt

 After that, you have options related with accuracy and speed
 >'AccuracyAndSpeed':{
 >        #Speed options
->        'n_threads': 2, #Number of logical cores you want to run for a SINGLE simulation in skirt
+>        'n_threads': 6, #Number of logical cores you want to run for a SINGLE simulation in skirt
 >        'n_cpus': 2, #Number of simulations to be run at once in CLOUDY
->        'photon_packets':2e7, #This number determines the number of photon launched in each skirt run.
+>        'photon_packets':1e7, #This number determines the number of photon launched in each skirt run.
 >            # One important thing to bear in mind that this mainly affects resolution.
 Less photons more noise in the results (but skirt runs are faster)
 >            # Below you find options related to the probability of launching photons, allowing you some control to adapt the output resolution.
 >        'PhotonProbability':{
->            'per_region':'logWavelength', # Available options:'logWavelength','Extinction','Custom'
+>            'per_region':'logWavelength', # Available options:'logWavelength','Custom'
 >                # This option modifies, inside each region, the probability distribution of which a photon of certain wavelength is launched
 >                # Available options are:
 >                # 'logWavelength': p(λ) ~ 1/λ -> Follows the Logarithmic distribution option given in Skirt
->                # 'Extinction': p(λ) ~ k(λ) -> More opaque media, more photons (better resolution)
 >                # 'Custom': p(λ) ~ f(λ) -> Given by the user below (used for ALL regions)
 >            'customDistributionFile': 'input_data/probability_distributions/YourFile.stab',
 >            'wavelengthBias': 0.5 #Between 0 and 1.
-It controls how many photons launched per region follow above distribution.
+It controls how many photons launched per region follow above distributions (also 'logWavelength').
 >                # 0 makes above option without effect.
 >                # 1 makes regions to strictly follow the distribution
 >                #   (you risk having some wavelength ranges without photons, so the output will be zero there,